nodebox/emrg.be/publications/index.md

 	<a href="http://www.clips.ua.ac.be/people/walter-daelemans" class="author">Daelemans W.</a>
 	(2011).
 	<cite>Generative art inspired by nature, in NodeBox.</cite>
-	Presented at 9th European event of Evolutionary Music, Sound an Art (EvoMusArt2011), Torino, Italy
+	Presented at the 9th European event of Evolutionary Music, Sound an Art (EvoMusArt 2011), Torino, Italy
 </div>

 <div class="publication talk box">